 - Self-service scanning on a range of equipment (at no cost)

 - Training and consultation on major projects

 With significant technical expertise in this area, digitisation work at the University of Melbourne complies with and exceeds all relevant international standards.
 It is provided on a fee for services basis to the research community during standard operating hours.
-Please contact Joe Arthur for further information.
+Please contact the University Digitisation Centre for further information.